Greg Sestero: The Room

 The film quickly began to receive attention from audience members because of its poor production values rather than in spite of them; it soon became a "cult classic" with late-night showings at theaters around the United States.
 Audience members typically arrive wearing wigs resembling their favorite characters, interact with the dialogue on screen, and throw plastic cutlery and footballs around the theater.

-This attention grew into what was dubbed The Rooms 2010–2011 "Love is Blind" International Tour, and the film was screened in the UK, Germany, Denmark, Australia, France, and India, among other locations.
+This attention grew into what was dubbed The Rooms 2010–2011 "Love is Blind" International Tour, and the film was screened in the United Kingdom, Germany, Denmark, Australia, France, and India, among other locations.
 Sestero appeared at many of these events, posing for photographs with fans and often addressing them before the screenings.

-Sestero will appear in a remake of The Room that will be released digitally at an unspecified date; originally, it was set for 2023, to coincide with the 20th anniversary of the original’s release.
+Sestero appeared in a remake of The Room that was released in October 2025; originally, it was set for 2023, to coincide with the 20th anniversary of the original's release.

 The Disaster Artist

 In June 2011, it was announced that Sestero had signed a deal with Simon & Schuster to write a book based on his experiences making The Room with Tommy Wiseau.
 The book, titled The Disaster Artist, was released in October 2013.

 On November 23, 2014, The Disaster Artist won Best Non-Fiction at the National Arts & Entertainment Journalism Awards ceremony in Los Angeles.
 The judges praised the book, stating "The Disaster Artist is not only a hell of a good read, it will make a great film if ever adapted.
 It's equal parts Ed Wood, American Hustle and demented Citizen Kane—with a dash of Monty Python thrown into the mix."
 On February 11, 2015, The Disaster Artist audiobook, narrated by Sestero, was nominated for Best Humor Audiobook at the 2015 Audie Awards.

 In 2014, Seth Rogen's production company, Point Grey Pictures, acquired the rights to a film adaptation of Sestero's book.
 In the film, also titled The Disaster Artist, Dave Franco played Sestero, and James Franco starred as Wiseau and directed, for which he won a Golden Globe.
 Screenwriters Scott Neustadter and Michael H. Weber wrote the script.
 New Line Cinema produced the film, and distribution rights were later acquired by A24.
 Shooting began on December 8, 2015.
 The film premiered at South by Southwest on March 12, 2017 and began a wide theatrical release on December 8, 2017.

 In December 2017, The Disaster Artist made its debut on the New York Times Bestseller List for Paperback Nonfiction.